4FTERPAIN/4FTERPAIN/README.md

 I like to sit and just watch from afar, I like ponywatching (no, i don't harass LOL)

 **I avoid and ignore what I don't like or I hate**, the people who are on my DNI or etc.
-I don't put hide unless things don't get serious or you really bother me.
+I don't put hide unless things don't get serious or you really bother me yeah

 If any attitude or thing about me bothers you, **hide me** and that's all what you have to do if is that the situation.
 Don't look for a fight or much less cause me stress or bad moments